ParthS28/emilemale.github.io/README.md

 #### Friday

 - Made some small changes to the pipeline so that it can function as an end-to-end prediction pipeline without the requirement for labelled data.
 Changes - changed the dataloader for ResNet, output format for stage 1 and stage 3.
 [Code for version 2 of the pipeline]().
-- Reading of The Gothic Image Religious Art in France of the Thirteenth Century Emile Male.
+- Reading of The Gothic Image Religious Art in France of the Thirteenth Century Émile Mâle.

 #### Saturday

-Continued reading The Gothic Image Religious Art in France of the Thirteenth Century Emile Male.
+Continued reading The Gothic Image Religious Art in France of the Thirteenth Century Émile Mâle.

 ### Blog Report 9